Blog Layout

 Do I Need a Grease Trap?

-If you run a commercial kitchen, a grease trap is likely required.
+If you run a commercial kitchen, a grease interceptor is likely required.
 Local regulations often mandate them to prevent plumbing issues and environmental harm.
-Not having one can lead to fines and business interruptions.
+Not having one can lead to fines, business interruptions, and issues with drainage.

 Regulations